 If you like to locate challenging targets by star hopping, your mount can help you by having good slow motion controls with little backlash.

 For even more help, many astrophotographers like to skip this step by using a go-to mount that can locate objects automatically.
 Opinions vary on this feature – some astronomers regard it is somehow “cheating”.
 I don’t.
-You get to define the parameters of your hobby, not someone else; if your primary interest is in astrophotography and not in finding targets, you may consider this feature an important time saver.
+You get to define the parameters of your hobby, not someone else; if your primary interest is in photographing, not finding targets, you may consider this feature an important time saver.
 We won’t be discussing this feature any further in this article, however.
 (A separate article discusses Go-To.)

 Review of Mount Types